minshi123/gitlab/doc/user/project/releases/index.md

 Start by giving a [description](#release-description) to the Release and including its [assets](#release-assets), as follows.

+## Release Versioning

+Release versions are manually assigned by the user.
+GitLab uses and recommends following [Semantic Versioning](https://semver.org/) for its releases: `(Major).(Minor).(Patch), as detailed in the [GitLab Policy for Versioning](https://docs.gitlab.com/ee/policy/maintenance.html#versioning).

+For example, for GitLab version 10.5.7:

+- `10` represents the major version.
+The major release was 10.0.0, but often referred to as 10.0.
+- `5` represents the minor version.
+The minor release was 10.5.0, but often referred to as 10.5.
+- `7` represents the patch number.

+Any part of the version number can increment into multiple digits, for example, 13.10.11.

 ### Release description

 Every Release has a description.
 You can add any text you like, but we recommend